 Special Track Finanzindustrie

-Track Chair Dr. Andreas Totok
+Track Chairs Dr. Andreas Totok & Dr. Michael Zimmer

-The industry track for the financial industry has become an established meeting place for BI and AI interested participants from banks and insurance companies at TDWI München digital.
+The industry track for the financial industry has become an established meeting place for BI and AI interested participants from banks and insurance companies at TDWI München.
 The TDWI and Track Chair Dr. Andreas Totok cordially invites you to submit your presentation proposal for the Special Track Financial Industry.
 The track language is German.

 - Praxisberichte über BI-Anwendungen in Banken und Versicherungen